vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 In the previous examples, since the rank-profile did only use the `closeness` rank feature,
 the matching would not impact the score anyway.

-Vespa also allow combining the `nearestNeighbor` query operator with any other Vespa query operator.
+Vespa also allows combining the `nearestNeighbor` query operator with any other Vespa query operator.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>